dgallegos/docker-tutorial/lessons/containers.md

  - Operational Efficiency - Resources can be better managed

 ### Infrastructure is Version Controlled
-When we build our containers, we will explicitly define the "distro" used, the software dependencies (yum/apt-get), include any configuration files necessary, and include our application.
+When we build our containers, we will explicitly define the "distro" used (if any is required), the software dependencies (yum/apt-get), include any configuration files necessary, and include our application.
 Your application will be rebuilt with all the dependencies it needs and only the dependencies it needs.

 This file of instructions can be version controlled, along with the final image that's created.